The Barramundi fishing in the Kimberley is the best. Period.

 If you catch a big fish and intend to release it handle it very carefully.
 Use a landing net without knots to lift it out of the water, and return it into the water as soon as possible.

-Be careful when taking pictures.
-Barramundi fish are susceptible to being "stretched" when you hold them by the mouth or the gills.
+Please be careful when taking pictures.
+Barramundi are susceptible to being "stretched" when you hold them by the mouth or the gills.
 In other words, it is something they rarely survive.
 Only do that to fish that you intend to keep for the table.

 Nothing.
 Just ask Danae.
 As with all fishing, the secret to a successful Barramundi fishing trip is mostly being in the right place at the right time.
 And of course, as soon as you think you have things figured out the fish change the rules...
 But you knew that, didn't you?